Summer Program Goal

 Our summer program begins in June, and lasts eight weeks.
 We are proud of the diversity of our summer associates.
 They represent diverse backgrounds and a variety of law schools throughout the United States.
-The 2016 and upcoming 2017 summer program consisted of, respectively, three summer associates from three law schools (Georgetown, George Washington and Notre Dame) and four summer associates from four law schools (George Washington, Rutgers-Newark, Seton Hall and University of Virginia).
+The 2022 summer program consists of, respectively, three summer associates and a MSP Student from three law schools (Notre Dame, Seton Hall and Rutgers-Newark).

 Each summer associate receives assignments from attorneys in numerous Riker Danzig practice areas.
 If a student possesses a particular area of interest, extra effort is made to provide exposure to that practice group.
 We purposely do not assign or rotate summer associates to a particular department; rather, we coordinate work assignments so that each summer associate is exposed to numerous attorneys and practice areas.
 This exposure to various practice groups helps summer associates identify their desired area of work.